 Humbert, Phillip E. (n.d.).
 The Top 10 Steps to Set and Achieve Your Goals – Every Time!
 Retrieved from http://topachievement.com/philhumbert.html

 About Wendi: Hello and thank you for stopping by.
 I have spent the last nine years of my career as an adult educator.
-My education includes a Bachelor of Science degree in Early Childhood Education and I will be graduating this May with a Master of Arts in Instructional Technology.
+My education includes a Bachelor of Science degree in Early Childhood Education and a Master of Arts in Instructional Media.
 I am an Army wife, blogger, workshop presenter, and advisor to military spouses seeking career and education assistance.
 My true passions in life are teaching, gardening, group fitness, snuggling with my Beagle, and most importantly helping others by sharing my experiences, insight, resources, and inspirational stories on my blog Strength 4 Spouses.